canonical/checkbox/checkbox-ng/docs/launcher-tutorial.rst

 Legacy checkbox behavior control
 ================================

-In the past, :term:`CheckBox`'s behavior was controlled by three mechanisms.
+In the past, :term:`Checkbox`'s behavior was controlled by three mechanisms.

 First, the functions of checkbox could be augmented by adding plugins.
 For example, the ability to submit to certification website was added by